 For most people, the occasional game of chance is fun and harmless.
 The combination of risk and anticipated reward is sure to infuse you with a small rush of excitement, even when the odds are against you.
 Whether it’s playing poker with friends or betting on horse racing, many of us enjoy gambling as a social activity.
+However, excessive gambling can quickly transform from entertainment to dependence.

 Gambling addiction – a spectrum of dependencies also known as pathological gambling, a gambling disorder, problem gambling, or compulsive gambling – is one of the world’s most common impulse-control disorders.
-Unlike casual gamblers, compulsive gamblers can’t control the urge to gamble, even if the negative consequences for them and their loved ones are apparent.
+Unlike casual gamblers, compulsive gamblers can’t control their urge to gamble, even if the negative consequences for them and their loved ones are apparent.
 Gambling addicts can’t stop playing even when the odds are against them.
 They can’t stop playing even when they absolutely can’t afford to lose.

-Have you ever felt you’re in such dire financial straits that you have no choice but to risk what little you have in a last-ditch attempt to win a large sum of money?
-That’s how problem gamblers feel.
-Although compulsive gamblers often promise themselves and others that they will stop playing as soon as they break even, this getaway plan almost never works.
-More often, it leads to a vicious circle in which gamblers can’t help but wager even after a big win.
-The pattern repeats until the addict can’t break the habit without professional help.
+Although compulsive gamblers often promise themselves and others they’ll stop playing as soon as they break even, this getaway plan almost never works.
+Instead, it usually turns into a vicious circle in which gamblers can’t help but wager even after a big win.
+The pattern repeats until the addict is forced to admit to themselves and others they need professional help and treatment.

 Another type of compulsive gambling occurs when a player makes risky bets just for the adrenaline rush or emotional high.
 The resulting addiction is just the same.

-According to gambling addiction stories, people from all walks of life can become victims of compulsive gambling.
-Movie stars like Tobey Maguire, Ben Affleck, and Matt Damon; record-breaking athletes like Michael Jordan, Michael Phelps, and Tiger Woods; and many other celebrity gamblers have dealt with this disorder.
+People from all walks of life can become victims of compulsive gambling.
+We’ve all heard gambling addiction stories about movie stars like Tobey Maguire, Ben Affleck, and Matt Damon or record-breaking athletes like Michael Jordan, Michael Phelps, and Tiger Woods.
+These and many other celebrities have all dealt with gambling disorders at some point in their careers.

 Causes of Gambling Addiction